kkbunny247/cse15l-lab-reports/lab-report-4-week-8.md

     toReturn.add(markdown.substring(openParen + 1, closeParen));
 }
 ```
-For Line 7, we can approach it slightly differently because the reason it is not recognized **ucsd.edu** is the addition of `]` and not the backticks.
+For Line 7, we can approach it slightly differently because **ucsd.edu** is not recognized due to the addition of `]` and not the backticks.
 We can add code to find the last close bracket rather than the next, and then check that the last close bracket is adjacent to a open parenthesis.
 ```
 int lastCloseBracket = markdown.lastIndexOf("]", openParen);
 int lastOpenBracket = markdown.lastIndexOf("]", lastCloseBracket);